Snapshots of the Princess Sources

 assertions

-do strange things, it can be a good idea to enable assertions using the
+it can be a good idea to enable assertions using the

 commandline switch